Changissnz/nu_merchant_principal/README.md

 alternative to the substituted.
 There are initiatives to "maintain the balance" of meeting the demand, the objective, through this primary route of a reneged deal.

+Identity is a hefty topic of discussion in alliances.
+Equations could be posited in mathematical form, but the more simplistic variations seldom suffice anything but simplistic statistical demands.